MeghanW23/intravolume_motion_pipeline/README.md

 ### How to Run The Pipeline

 1. Create a config file for your data by making a copy of [run_pipeline/config_files/TEMPLATE.yaml](https://github.com/MeghanW23/intravolume_motion_pipeline_v2/blob/main/run_pipeline/config_files/TEMPLATE.yaml).
-These config files are used to point to the input data and pipeline configurations.
+These config files are used to tell the pipeline what data to use, what steps to run, and what configurations to use.
 For additional information on how to use a config file, there are notes in the TEMPLATE.yaml file.
-2. [run_pipeline/submit_job.sh](https://github.com/MeghanW23/intravolume_motion_pipeline_v2/blob/main/run_pipeline/submit_job.sh) starts the pipeline.
-It receives one or more config files as command line inputs.
-Pass the config file(s) to submit_job.sh and start a slurm job like this:
+2. [run_pipeline/submit_job.sh](https://github.com/MeghanW23/intravolume_motion_pipeline_v2/blob/main/run_pipeline/submit_job.sh) starts the pipeline as a [Slurm](https://slurm.schedmd.com/overview.html) batch job.
+It receives one config file as a command line input.
+Pass the config file to submit_job.sh and start a slurm job like this:
 ```
 sbatch submit_job.sh <your config file(s)>
 ```